 More than 90 percent of the tumors found in this type of cancer are squamous cell carcinomas.
 Tobacco use — both smoking and chewing tobacco — is the common risk factor for cancer at all these sites.

 Human papilloma virus (HPV) infection is a risk factor.
 The frequency of HPV-associated head and neck cancer is increasing in the United States.
 HPV is a common sexually transmitted infection spread by skin-to-skin contact.
 HPV is often associated with cervical cancer, but HPV can also lead head and neck cancers.

 Oral cancer represents about 3 percent of all new cancers in the United States.

-Why choose the Cancer Therapy & Research Center for oral cancer and head and neck cancer?
+Why choose the UT Health San Antonio Cancer Center for oral cancer and head and neck cancer?

-A truly large multidisciplinary team is essential for treatment of oral cancer.
+A truly large multidisciplinary team is essential for the treatment of oral cancer.

-The Cancer Therapy & Research Center team delivers exceptional care.
+The UT Health Cancer Center team delivers exceptional care.
 Our team includes:

 - Head and neck surgeons, also called otolaryngology surgeons who specialize in cancer-related surgery